 To investigate the effectiveness of the EU-wide 2013 moratorium banning the use of neonicotinoids on flowering crops, bee-collected pollen and nectar was analysed from bumblebee colonies in Scotland and England showing that neonicotinoid exposure had declined for rural bees post-ban.
-However, the risk of exposure to neonicotinoids for bees in peri-urban habitats remained largely the same between 2013 and 2015, indicating that contamination of flowering plants in urban areas remains an important route of insecticide exposure [R5].
-This led to an investigation of pesticide load in garden plants, particularly in flowering plants sold as 'bee-friendly', which are not subject to neonicotinoid restrictions.
-Most 'bee-friendly' plants sold by major UK retailers contained at least one pesticide, and some species contained cocktails of up to 10 agrochemicals [R6].
-The neonicotinoids thiamethoxam, clothianidin and imidacloprid and the organophosphate chlorpyrifos were present in pollen at concentrations between 7 and 81 ng/g and at concentrations that overlap with those known to cause harm to bees.
-This study revealed, for the first time, the potential of garden centre plants sold in the UK to contribute to pesticide contamination of urban areas.
+However, the risk of exposure to neonicotinoids for bees in peri-urban habitats remained largely the same between 2013 and 2015, indicating that contamination of flowering plants in urban areas remains an important route of insecticide exposure [R4].
+This led to an investigation of pesticide load in flowering plants sold as 'bee-friendly' at garden centres, therefore demonstrating the potential impact of pesticides on wildlife beyond agricultural settings.
+In this work [R5], the team analysed 'bee-friendly' ornamental plants sold by major UK retailers and found that most contained at least one pesticide and some individual plants contained mixtures of up to 10 agrochemicals.
+The neonicotinoids thiamethoxam, clothianidin and imidacloprid and the organophosphate chlorpyrifos were present in pollen at concentrations that overlap with those known to cause harm to bees.
+This study revealed, for the first time, the potential of garden centre plants sold in the UK to contribute to pesticide contamination of urban areas